 1. What is a community vision and strategic plan?

-This process is an opportunity for the entire community to pause, take stock and define, as a community, what we want Overland Park to be in the future and how we get there.
-Specifically, it will outline a path of continued success for the next 20-25 years.
+This process was an opportunity for the entire community to pause, take stock and define, as a community, what we want Overland Park to be in the future and how we get there.
+Specifically, it outlined a path of continued success for the next 20-25 years.
 It is based on input from a community that cares about the future of Overland Park as a place to thrive, succeed and prosper.
 To complement these aspirations, the plan is grounded in an understanding of current conditions and trends.
-The vision plan will align all aspects of our community life and identify goals and specific actions for Overland Park to implement.
+The vision plan aligns all aspects of our community life and identify goals and specific actions for Overland Park to implement.

-2. Why does Overland Park need a vision plan?
+2. Why did Overland Park need a vision plan?